Bokeh

 Step 2

-• Change your focus setting from automatic focus to Manuel Focus (MF).
+• Change your focus setting on the camera LENS from automatic focus (A) to Manuel Focus (M).

 • This is located on the side of your camera lens